 Benedict Cumberbatch Vincent van Gogh painting

-Little did I know before I painted this that Benedict Cumberbatch has already played Vincent, Dam!
+Little did I know before I painted this that Benedict Cumberbatch has already played Vincent Van Gogh, Dam!
 I should have searched the internet before I started.
-I wanted something that had not been done before.
-There’s me thinking I was the only one who thought he looked like Van Gogh.
-Oh well, better luck next time.

-I’m still learning how to do oil painting in Photoshop.
-Normally I use ps for web and graphic design.
+I'm still learning how to do oil painting in Photoshop.
+Normally, I use PS for web and graphic design.
 I used a few brushes that I downloaded somewhere on the net.
-Search realistic brushes in Photoshop, you should find tons of free brushes.
-As it turned out I only used one brush for the whole thing.
+Search realistic brushes in Photoshop, and you should find tons of free brushes.
+As it turned out, I only used one brush for the whole thing.

 What you need

-I used a reference painting from Vincent called “Self-portrait with bandaged ear” painted in 1889.
-Also a photograph of Benedict in a coat as it matched the painting, or its the best one I could find on google images.
+I used a reference painting from Vincent called "Self-portrait with bandaged ear," painted in 1889.
+Also, a photograph of Benedict in a coat matched the painting, or it was the best one I could find on Google Images.

 The basic technique is to paint over the top of the image.
-I selected a colour, created a new layer and bashed in paint strokes.
-I did this over and over, to build up paint layers.
+I selected a color, created a new layer and bashed in paint strokes.
+I did this over and over to build up paint layers.
 I tried to do this as quickly as I could, without thinking too much to create that rhythmic feel.

-I also tried to clone in brush marks, but I don’t think this a good idea.
-Its better to keep each brush stroke unique to stop it looking like a clone.
+I also tried to clone in brush marks, but I don't think this is a good idea.
+It's better to keep each brush stroke unique to stop it from looking like a clone.

-To speed up the process I merged paint layers as I went along.
-Also at the end, I duplicate the finished painting and sharpen the hell out of it to make the brush strokes have more depth.
+To speed up the process, I merged paint layers as I went along.
+Also, in the end, I duplicated the finished painting and sharpened the hell out of it to make the brush strokes have more depth.

 Painting in action

-If I spent more time on the painting it would look less cartoon like.
-The black edges need more depth and colour.
+If I spent more time on the painting, it would look less cartoon-like.
+The black edges need more depth and color.
 The face needs more shades and depth.
-Overall I’m happy with the result.
-Drop me an email if you want to know more.
+Overall, I'm happy with the result.

 Get me to do the oil painting for you